Minecraft-Transit-Railway/Minecraft-Transit-Railway/README.md

 # Minecraft Transit Railway 3.0

-_Minecraft Transit Railway_ is a [Minecraft mod](https://minecraft.gamepedia.com/Mods) based on Hong Kong's train system, the [MTR](https://en.wikipedia.org/wiki/MTR).
+_Minecraft Transit Railway_ is a [Minecraft mod](https://minecraft.gamepedia.com/Mods) based on Hong Kong [MTR](https://en.wikipedia.org/wiki/MTR) and other train systems around the world.
 It adds trains into the game along with other miscellaneous blocks and items.
 With this mod, it is possible to build a fully functional railway system in your world!

 [![Video Trailer](https://github.com/jonafanho/Minecraft-Transit-Railway/blob/master/images/footer/video-preview.png)](https://www.youtube.com/watch?v=1cZfU7t4cAk)